April 4, 2017

 The It’s On Us pledge asks each signer to recognize that non-consensual sex is sexual assault, to identify situations in which sexual assault may occur, to intervene in situations where consent has not or cannot be given, and to create an environment in which sexual assault is unacceptable and survivors are supported.

-April is Sexual Assault Awareness Month, and the It’s On Us initiative is part of VSU’s month-long action plan to end sexual violence.
-This year’s national campaign focuses on sexual assault on college and university campuses and strives to get everyone — administrators, faculty, staff, students, visitors, friends, neighbors, alumni — involved in creating safer campuses.
-The campaign’s goal is to help the entire community learn to take action to prevent sexual assault.
+April is Sexual Assault Awareness Month, and It’s On Us is part of VSU’s month-long action plan to end sexual violence.
+This year’s national campaign focuses on raising awareness about sexual violence and educating communities on how to stop it by encouraging and informing a wider audience on how they can take action to promote safety, respect, and equality.

-One in five women and one in 16 men are sexually assaulted while in college.
-Of these, more than 90 percent do not report the assault, according to the National Sexual Violence Resource Center.
+One in five women and one in 71 men have experienced rape or attempted rape in the United States, according to the National Sexual Violence Resource Center.

 The 2017 Sexual Assault Awareness Month slogan is “Engaging New Voices.”